 We continuously review our pain relief protocol for rabbits.
 Being prey animals, they are very good at hiding their pain and we understand the need to recognise the signs as early as possible and administer the correct pain relief as required by the individual rabbit.

-We do ask that you bring the rabbits own food in with you so as not to upset their delicate digestive system during their stay.
-Keeping thing familar for them also helps to reduce stress.
+We do ask that you bring the rabbits their own food in with you so as not to upset their delicate digestive system during their stay.
+Keeping thing familiar for them also helps to reduce stress.

 Thinking of Getting a New Rabbit?

 If you are considering getting a rabbit, please read our fact sheet for everything you need to know- from housing to diet to preventative healthcare.
 They can be more complicated than you thought!
 Download Rabbit Factsheet PDF

 Our Pet Care Monthly scheme allows you to save on your essential healthcare package!

 Divided into affordable monthly payments of just £8.50 per month, you will receive:

 - Yearly Vaccinations against Rabbit Haemorrhagic Disease (RHD) and myxomatosis

 - Bi-annual vaccinations (6 monthly) against RHD2- a relatively new, deadly disease

 - 1st RearGuard, including free application by a nurse if you require